 As children get older, they are at greater risk of getting certain diseases like meningitis, septicemia, and HPV-related cancers.
 Specific vaccines, like HPV, should be given during the preteen (11 to 12) years because they work better at that age.

 Vaccines not only protect your preteens and teens from serious diseases.
-They also protect siblings, friends and the people who care for them, like parents or grandparents.
+They also protect siblings, friends, and the people who care for them, like parents or grandparents.

 ∞ Even healthy college students can get sick from vaccine-preventable diseases.
 Protection from vaccines received during childhood can wear off with time, and college students may also be at risk for other vaccine-preventable diseases like meningitis.

-Many vaccine-preventable diseases can easily spread in child care and school settings.
+Many vaccine-preventable diseases can easily spread in childcare and school settings.

-∞ Schools are a prime venue for transmitting vaccine-preventable diseases, and school-age children can further spread disease to their families and others with whom they come in contact.
+∞ Schools are a prime venue for transmitting vaccine-preventable diseases, and school-age children can further spread diseases to their families and others with whom they come in contact.
 For example, they can spread disease to vulnerable newborns too young to have received the maximum protection from the recommended doses of vaccines, or people with weakened immune systems, such as some people with cancer and transplant recipients who are also at higher risk of disease.

 ∞ From January 1 to June 26, 2015, 178 people in the United States have been reported to have measles.
 Measles is very contagious.
 It can spread through the air when people with measles cough or sneeze.
 It is so contagious that if one person has it, nine out of 10 people around him or her will also become infected if they are not protected.
 An infected person can spread measles to others even before knowing he or she has measles – up to four days before the telltale measles rash appears.